Kabir-Narula/Kabir-Narula/README.md

 # About Me
-Hey, I'm Kabir!
-Studying Bachelors of Software Development ; Seneca College.I'm just a college student currently enrolled in third semester diving into the world of coding and tech.
-It's like exploring a new campus—so many things to discover!
-Armed with my keyboard and lots of coffee, I'm on a mission to crush bugs and bring my code to life.
-And guess what?
-There's always some fun and jokes along the way.
-Let's learn, laugh, and level up our skills together🎓💻✨
+Hello there, I'm Kabir!
+I'm currently pursuing a Bachelor's degree in Software Development at Seneca College.
+As a third-semester student, I'm deeply immersed in the realm of coding and technology.
+Fueled by my passion for innovation, I'm armed with my keyboard and plenty of coffee, working hard to create something meaningful.
+I'm also eagerly anticipating the chance to meet Kim Chaewon; she's become my obsession in the world of dreams. 🥺

 # Interests
 - 🌱 Mainly interested in Front-end Development.